conduktor/conduktor-docs/docs/gateway/concepts/06-Interceptors-and-plugins/index.md

 # Interceptors and Plugins

-In the Gateway's architecture, Rebuilders implement the core features logic of: User management, logical topic management and multitenancy.
+In the Gateway's architecture, there are interceptors and core architecture fatures.

+Rebuilders implement the core features logic of: User management, logical topic management and multitenancy.

-Gateway's Interceptors allow users to add extra features on top of it: Encryption, safeguarding, audit log and many more.
+Gateway's Interceptors allow users to add extra plugin features on top of it: Encryption, safeguarding, audit log and many more.